7 Signs You May Be An Ambivert & How To Thrive, From Personality Experts

 You appreciate good conversation but also value comfortable silence.

 Extroverts tend to be talkers.
 Introverts tend to be listeners.
 Ambiverts can play both roles easily.
-Moreover, they love a roaring conversation and being the life of the party, but they're not bothered when the conversation dies down or attention goes elsewhere.
+They love a roaring conversation and being the life of the party, but they're not bothered when the conversation dies down or attention goes elsewhere.